Choosing the type of degree you earn will play a huge role in:

 To successfully complete a Ph.D. program, you will need to establish a schedule for completing your course requirements.
 Stick to your deadlines to avoid falling behind.
 To prepare for your exams, you will need to save your coursework and organize your study materials.

-Take time to connect with your committee members either in person, by phone or by Skype to get to know them and to learn their expectations of you as a student.
-Work with your committee to determine the best method of approaching your exams.
+Take time to connect with your committee members either in person, by phone or by Zoom to get to know them and to learn their expectations of you as a student.
+Work with your committee to determine the best method for approaching your exams.
 To help improve your oral presentation skills, spend time practicing with a real person.

-Preparing your dissertation is one of the most significant accomplishments in your life.
+Preparing your dissertation is intended to be one of the most significant accomplishments in your life.
 As such, it can be extremely challenging.
-Proper communication with your committee and advisors is crucial toward a successful development and completion of your final project.
+Proper communication with your committee and advisors is crucial for the successful development and completion of your final project.